-A: Stockholders of record - If you are a stockholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the proposals at the Annual Meeting.
+A: Stockholders of record - If you are a stockholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the proposals at the Annual Meeting, which will have the same effect as a vote against Proposal Six.
 However, if you submit a signed proxy card with no further instructions, the shares represented by that proxy card will be voted as recommended by our Board of Directors.

-Beneficial owners - If you hold your shares in street name it is critical that you cast your vote if you want it to count in the election of directors (Proposal One), the amendment of the Company's 2014 Equity Incentive Plan (Proposal Three), approval of the advisory vote on executive compensation (Proposal Four) and approval of the frequency of the advisory votes on executive compensation (Proposal Five) because if you do not indicate how you want to vote your shares voted on such proposal, your bank, broker or other nominee is not allowed to vote those shares on your behalf on a discretionary basis.
+Beneficial owners - If you hold your shares in street name it is critical that you cast your vote if you want it to count in the election of directors (Proposal One), approval of the advisory vote on executive compensation (Proposal Three), approval of the frequency of the advisory votes on executive compensation (Proposal Four), approval of the amended and restated 2014 Equity Incentive Plan (Proposal Five), and the approval of the issuance of the shares upon the exercise of the warrants sold in the Private Placement (Proposal Six) because if you do not indicate how you want to vote your shares voted on such proposal, your bank, broker or other nominee is not allowed to vote those shares on your behalf on a discretionary basis.
 Thus, if you hold your shares in street name and you do not instruct your bank, broker or other nominee how to vote in the election of directors, no votes will be cast on your behalf.
 Your bank, broker or other nominee will continue to have discretion to vote any uninstructed shares on the ratification of the appointment of Marcum LLP as our independent registered public accounting firm (Proposal Two).